 Sunset Park is in the western part of Brooklyn and is surrounded by the neighborhoods of Greenwood Heights in the north, Borough Park in the east, Bay Ridge in the south and Upper New York Bay to the west.
 Sunset Park offers a wealth of opportunities for those looking to rent or buy a home.
 There are brick, brownstone and limestone row houses on green, tree-lined streets that go from the highest point in Brooklyn all the way down to the water’s edge.
 There is a wealth of choices, but you don’t need to be wealthy in order to get yourself into one of these charming 19th century homes.
 Sunset Park is one of the most affordable areas for brownstones in all of Brooklyn, but it can’t stay that way forever.
 Sooner or later word will get out and prices will start to climb.
 In Sunset Park the artist looking for a loft conversion can find all the space needed in the neighborhoods Industry City, a growing area becoming more and more popular with the growing population of artists.
 In its early days Sunset Park was one of the busiest seaports in the New York area employing a huge number of civilian and military at the Brooklyn Army Terminal between 53rd and 66th Streets.

 The area saw a decline after WWII along with the rise in freight trucks replacing ships.
 Another blow was dealt when the Gowanus Expressway opened in 1941 cutting the neighborhood off from the harbor.
-Families began to leave Sunset Park's charming row houses for more profitable pastures.
+Families began to leave Sunset Park’s charming row houses for more profitable pastures.
 But the late 20th century saw a reemergence of Sunset Park with new groups of immigrants settling in the area.
 Today the tree-lined streets are alive again with a diverse cultural mix.
-Part of Brooklyn's Chinatown, which runs along 8th Avenue, is in Sunset Park and a shopper can find many Cantonese and an increasing number of Fuzhou delis, bakeries and grocers.
+Part of Brooklyn’s Chinatown, which runs along 8th Avenue, is in Sunset Park and a shopper can find many Cantonese and an increasing number of Fuzhou delis, bakeries, and grocers.
 8th Avenue is also the scene of the colorful and exciting Chinese New Year celebration.
 Row houses are not the only housing option in Sunset Park.
-There are condos for rental and for sale in the Chinatown area, as well as some brilliant new developments emerging in the most desirable part of the neighborhood, along the park itself.
+There are condos for rent and for sale in the Chinatown area, as well as some brilliant new developments emerging in the most desirable part of the neighborhood, along the park itself.

 Sunset Park is at the highest point in Brooklyn and affords just the type of views you would imagine.
-In addition to the views of the water and Statue of Liberty, the park boasts 24.5 acres of athletics fields, a swimming pool, a huge playground, walking paths and green space.
+In addition to the views of the water and Statue of Liberty, the park boasts 24.5 acres of athletic fields, a swimming pool, a huge playground, walking paths and green space.
 Sunset Park is also very well serviced by public transportation.
 Three subway lines and six buses make their way through the neighborhood in addition to the highways and expressways accessed easily from the area.
 Sunset Park is yet another wonderful place to rent or buy a home in Brooklyn.
-Beautiful parks, cultural diversity and historic homes make Sunset Park and ideal place to call home.
+Beautiful parks, cultural diversity and historic homes make Sunset Park an ideal place to call home.

 Vinegar Hill is a small neighborhood in the northwest part of Brooklyn.
 The neighborhood sits between the Brooklyn Navy Yard, DUMBO and the East River waterfront.
 Adjacent neighborhoods include Williamsburg, Fort Greene, Downtown Brooklyn and Brooklyn Heights.
 Vinegar Hill owes its peculiar name to the Battle of Vinegar Hill which took place near Enniscorthy during the Irish Rebellion of 1798.
 The first developers and settlers in the area were Irish immigrants and they brought a piece of their history with them in the naming.
 History still plays an important role in Vinegar Hill, but modernization has begun to ease its way in as unobtrusively as possible.
 For example, at 100 Gold Street a condo development has been established that claims the title of the first green condo in Vinegar Hill, using sustainable practices in its construction and in the everyday functioning of the building (think recycled materials and water conservation).